-Lamb sausage is one of those things that I don’t cook very often, but wish I did.
+Lamb sausage is one of those things that I truly enjoy, but somehow don’t find myself cooking very often.
 Sausages can be made with all kinds of ingredients including beef, chicken, pork, lamb and even seafood.
-Merguez Sausage is lamb sausage mixed with Middle Eastern spices like cumin, coriander and red chilies or chili paste; like Harissa.
-This particular lamb sausage is not spicy, but has a seasoned tasteful flavor that pairs nicely with legumes.
+Merguez sausage is lamb sausage mixed with Middle Eastern spices like cumin, coriander and red chilies, or chili paste; like harissa.
+This particular lamb sausage is not spicy, but has a well-seasoned taste that pairs nicely with legumes.

-Red Lentils sometimes are confusing because they look orange, not red, but cook up similar to brown or green lentils – within about 20 minutes.
-Lentils absorb the flavors of brothy spices and become exceptionally earthy with a fork tender chew.
-I think lentils, along with a tablespoon of curry powder and some vegetables make an outstanding bed for Merguez to rest because the flavors go so well together.
+Red lentils sometimes are confusing because they look orange, not red, but cook up similar to brown, or green lentils within about 20 minutes.
+Lentils absorb the enriched spiced broth, and become exceptionally earthy with a fork tender chew.
+I think lentils, along with a bit of curry powder, and some vegetables make an outstanding place for Merguez to nestle because the flavors meld so well together.

-Cooking this dish on the stove top is an easy process and I adore that fact that you use only one pan.
-The sausage browning takes place first in the skillet and then the layering of the other ingredients begins.
-I love to serve this meal straight from the skillet, which make a nice presentation and a tossed arugula salad, and big red wine served alongside completes the meal.
+Cooking this dish on the stove top is an easy process and I adore that fact that you use only one pan and the entire dish is done in under thirty minutes.
+The browning of sausage takes place in the skillet first, before the layering of the other ingredients begins.
+I do serve this meal straight from the skillet, which makes a nice family-style presentation, along with a tossed arugula salad, and big red wine, like a Petite Syrah to complete the meal.

-1 pound Merguez sausage or other link lamb sausage
+1 pound Merguez sausage, or other lamb sausage

 2 stalks celery, sliced